WEAR: An Outdoor Sports Dataset for Wearable and Egocentric Activity Recognition: Methodology

 The recording plan provided with our dataset includes all necessary materials and is written in such a way that all activities and sessions can easily be reproduced by persons other than the authors.
 Besides the used sensors for video and acceleration recording, the exercises only require a yoga mat and a chair (or similar items).
-Sessions can be recorded at any location outside as long as the privacy of the participants as well as pedestrians is ensured.
-We argue that this ease of reproducibility and minimal setup requirements ensures the overall scalability of our dataset.
+Sessions can be recorded at any location outside as long as the privacy of the participants and bystanders is ensured.
+The code repository of the dataset provides a detailed guide on how to work with the equipment and how to collect, postprocess and annotate newly collected data.
+We argue that this facilitates reproducibility, and with a minimal setup ensures that it is possible for others to extend our dataset at a later date.

-\paragraph{Participant Information}
+\subsection{Participant Information}